How search engines and search engine optimization SEO works

 there are other business competitors offering the same thing as you, but they have been around longer and have more useful content on their website... there are only 10 organic spots on the first page of Google, so everyone else will get buried on the 2nd+ page of results

-you don’t have enough content, or your content is too generic (many people ask us to write an entire Home page that talks about how great they are at customer service and how long they have been around, and never even mention what they are offering or what problem it solves... a lot of issues are fixed by writing that is focused on how your ideal client will benefit from your service)
+you don’t have enough content, or your content is too generic (many people ask us to write an entire Home page that talks about how great they are at customer service and how long they have been around, and never even mention what they are offering or what problem it solves... a lot of issues are fixed by text that is focused on how your ideal client will benefit from your service)

 you don’t have any other websites linking to your website, or your competitors have more websites linking to them than you do (these are called “backlinks” and they are online reputation points that Google takes more seriously than anything else)